 - Tiled view – See up to 16 people at the same time in the tile layout option in Google Meet.
 Alternatively, if you’d like to see more than 16 at the same time, check out the Grid View Chrome extension.

-Mote is a new Chrome extension (still in beta) that gives you the ability to leave verbal feedback in Google Docs, Slides, and Classroom.
+Mote is a new Chrome extension that gives you the ability to leave verbal feedback in Google Docs, Slides, and Classroom.
 This promises to be a big time saver for marking and is a nice way of giving more personalised feedback to learners.
-To learn how to get started with Mote, watch this video ?
-I recorded. ?Get started
+To learn how to get started with Mote, watch this video.

 Jamboard is Google’s collaborative interactive whiteboard.
 It’s useful if you’d like to write and draw using your Chromebooks touchscreen.
 Jamboard is a core G Suite app, which means Jam files get saved in Google Drive and can be set as assignments in Google Classroom.
 Watch this video ? to learn how to use Jamboard to set a collaborative assignment for your students. ?Get started